Motion#

 land ▶

-The taking off? block returns a Boolean indicating whether the drone is in the process of taking off.
+The taking off Boolean block reports whether the drone is in the process of taking off.

 • True — The drone is currently in the process of taking off.